 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Ambulatory blood pressure monitoring results over a 24-hour period.
 This allows regular measurement of a patient's blood pressure, avoiding the effect where blood pressure rises when measured in a clinical setting.
 The blue shaded area is the night period.
-The average readings are given at lower centre.
+The upper red line is systolic pressure (Sys), while the lower red line is diastolic pressure (Dia).
 A typical healthy reading is 120/80 millimetres of mercury (mmHg).
-The abbreviations are BP (blood pressure), Sys (systolic pressure, upper red line), Dia (diastolic pressure, lower red line), HR (heart rate), MAP (mean arterial pressure) and PP (pulse pressure).
 The pulse in beats per minute (bpm) is the lower grey line.
+The time of day is across bottom.
+A fall in blood pressure at night is normal.
+For additional data from such monitoring, see image C015/4026.

 Model release not required.
 Property release not required.